brunogoliveira-ufpr/JSTargetFuzzer-V2/README.md

 Scripts utilized for the RQs are stored in `scripts/` folder.

+## RQ1 - Weighting vs Flagging System

+The dataset is provided in the `results/` folder.

-## RQ1 – HitCount & UniqueHitCount Analysis
+## RQ2 – HitCount & UniqueHitCount Analysis

 - Install Streamlit: